merce-fra/Wiki-on-processes-and-products-for-LCA/README.md

 - **Electrolytic capacitors**
   - The ecoinvent reference to produce an [electrolytic capacitors](https://github.com/merce-fra/Wiki-on-processes-and-products-for-LCA/wiki/pd_electrolytic_capacitors) was originally added when importing the inventory of the [Dell computer](https://github.com/merce-fra/Wiki-on-processes-and-products-for-LCA/wiki/pd_dell_3620_computer).
   - A second process was imported as data from a research paper dedicated to this topic.
 The import script automatically detected that the process produces a product already present in the wiki.
-  - The `build_lca_tree.py` script identifies that two alternative processes now exist for the same node in the tree starting at the [Dell computer](https://github.com/merce-fra/Wiki-on-processes-and-products-for-LCA/wiki/pd_dell_3620_computer).
+  - The `build_lca_tree.py` script identifies that two alternative processes now exist for the node [electrolytic capacitors](https://github.com/merce-fra/Wiki-on-processes-and-products-for-LCA/wiki/pd_electrolytic_capacitors) in the tree starting at the [Dell computer](https://github.com/merce-fra/Wiki-on-processes-and-products-for-LCA/wiki/pd_dell_3620_computer) node.
 This enables researchers studying the Dell computer to easily update their LCA with the alternative process for the electrolytic capacitors and compare the results.

 - **GPU production**
   - Two different processes are documented for the [GPU product](https://github.com/merce-fra/Wiki-on-processes-and-products-for-LCA/wiki/pd_gpu).